tshepang/blog/content/Straightheads (2007).md

 +++

 A revenge story, and not much else.
-The sexual spontaneity of the couple deeds is strange, and isn\'t justified.
+The sexual spontaneity of the couple deeds is strange, and isn't justified.
 The story setup is made to look like there was more than what actually transpired.